Cancer drugs can affect your bone marrow and blood causing:

 Some cancer drugs can slow the production of blood cells by killing them off as they grow and divide.

-The white blood cell count usually goes down first, because these cells have the shortest life span in the blood.
+The white blood cell count usually goes down first.
+This is because these cells have the shortest life span in the blood.
 So if your bone marrow isn't making new ones, the numbers start to drop after a few days.

-Other drugs such as hormone therapies and bisphosphonates are very unlikely to affect your blood cells.
+Drugs such as hormone therapies and bisphosphonates are unlikely to affect your blood cells.

 Drugs affect people in different ways